1. What is a Foreign LLC in Alabama?

 - If your Alabama "use name" changes, handle updates properly to avoid banking or contract issues

-10. Conclusion
+9. Conclusion

-Alabama foreign LLC registration is the legal bridge between your existing LLC and doing business in Alabama.
+Alabama Foreign LLC registration is the legal bridge between your existing LLC and doing business in Alabama.
 Once you reserve the name, appoint a registered agent, and file the Application for Registration, you can operate with confidence—and avoid compliance headaches later.

 With FormLLC, you get a clear checklist and guided support so your Alabama foreign registration is done right the first time.

-11. Frequently Asked Questions
+10. Frequently Asked Questions

-A foreign LLC is an LLC formed outside Alabama (another state or country) that registers with Alabama to legally transact business in the state.
+A Foreign LLC is an LLC formed outside Alabama (another state or country) that registers with Alabama to legally transact business in the state.
 This is often called getting a Certificate of Authority.

-The Alabama Secretary of State filing fee for foreign LLC registration is $150.
+The Alabama Secretary of State filing fee for Foreign LLC registration is $150.
 Most LLCs also need a name reservation (commonly ~$25 plus any online fee), and many founders use a paid registered agent service.

 Yes.
 Alabama requires a Certificate of Name Reservation before filing the Foreign LLC Application for Registration.